whyisjake/Employee-Portfolio/README.md

 Samuel Beckett wrote in Westward Ho, _Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better._

 I embrace failure because the only way to avoid failure is to do nothing, which means never trying, that leads into never succeeding.
-Failure is just another opportunity to learn and stay humbled.
+Failure is just another opportunity to learn and [stay humble](https://www.youtube.com/watch?v=tvTRZJ-4EyI).

 ## What You Can Expect From Me